neocotic/yourls-api/README.md

 You may have also noticed that most API calls accept an optional `context` parameter and none of the examples use it.
 I thought this might have over complicated the examples so I decided to exclude this parameter.
-However, this is a powerful parameter and allows you to apply a context to the `callback` function so that the `this` keyword refers to `context`.
+However, this is a powerful parameter that allows you to apply a context to the `callback` function so that the `this` keyword refers to `context`.